raficelkouche/tinyapp/README.md

 - bcrypt
 - body-parser
 - cookie-session
+- method-override

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Note that no database connections have been made so far.
 That being said, all the user and URL information are temporarily stored on the server under `urlDatabase` and `users` respectively

+## Features

+- Ability to view and manage all shortened URL's from a single page.
+- Analytics:
+  - Keep track of the number of times a short URL is visited (total visits/unique visits)
+  - View a history log of every visit that has been made to the short URL (visitor ID and the date the visit was made)